IBM/automation-aws-infra-openshift/README.md

 where:
   - **FLAVOR** - the type of deployment `quickstart`, `standard` or `advanced`.
 If not provided, will default to quickstart.
   - **STORAGE** - The storage provider.
-Possible options are `portworx` or `odf`.
+Possible option is `portworx`.
 If not provided as an argument, a prompt will be shown.
   - **REGION** - the AWS location where the infrastructure will be provided ([available regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)).
 Codes for each location can be obtained from the CLI using,
         ```shell
         aws ec2 describe-regions --output table